Easy Creamy Reuben Soup

 Why This Easy Creamy Reuben Soup

-Tips For Easy Creamy Reuben Soup
+Hello, Tips for Creamy Reuben Soup

-Substitutions and Variations
+Substitutes and Variations

 For a lighter version, use half-and-half or milk instead of heavy cream.